TheMannu/Kubernetes/Kubernetes-Basics.md

    - **Horizontal Scaling** allows adjusting the number of Pods dynamically based on metrics.

+   Kubernetes adjusts the number of running Pods dynamically based on resource usage like CPU or memory, allowing your application to handle traffic spikes without manual intervention.

 ### 4. **Load Balancing**:
    - Distributes network traffic across multiple containers to ensure high availability and reliability.